mikpoly/Bonk-of-America-public/README.md

 Bonk of America is a clean, fast web app to interact with the Solana ecosystem—view balances, sign, and perform essential actions without clutter.

 ⚡ Fast (Solana)
 📱 Web & Mobile

-🔐 Secure: your keys stay in your wallet
+🔐 Secure — your keys stay in your wallet
 🧭 Simple, focused UI

+🆕 New Features (Phase 1.5)

+🟢 StockX Buy & Sell — “Trade Bonk Like a Pro”

+A new feature allowing you to:

+Buy BONK tokens directly using supported Solana tokens (e.g. SOL, USDC)

+Sell BONK or other supported assets instantly back to liquidity pools

+Uses the same Jupiter aggregator and Orca Whirlpools logic for optimized pricing

+One-click “gasless-style” experience (optimized priority fees, confirmation in 1 TX)

+Accessible from the “StockX” tab in the navigation bar.

 🧩 Compatibility (Phase 1)